 Getting vaccinated against infectious diseases is one of the most effective ways to protect your health while traveling abroad.
-Most travel vaccines need to be administered at least 1-month prior to departure to ensure maximum protection, says the U.S. CDC.
+Most travel vaccines need to be administered at least 1-month before departure to ensure maximum protection, says the U.S. CDC.

 Before traveling outside the USA, you should speak with a healthcare provider who is familiar with your destination.
 And before traveling abroad, you should be up to date on your routine vaccines as well, says the CDC.